OpenPrinting/openprinting.github.io/_posts/2026-05-30-OpenPrinting News - Opportunity Open Source 4.0.md

 ## IIIT Allahabad

-*Photos and description of the location contributed by Sudhanshu*
+*Photos and description of the location contributed by Sudhanshu Sah*

 Our [Call for Locations](/OpenPrinting-News-Opportunity-Open-Source-4.0-Call-for-Locations/) showed a lot of interest.
 Several groups from different places in India have answered (mainly on [LinkedIn](https://www.linkedin.com/pulse/opportunity-open-source-40-call-locations-till-kamppeter-ktr2f/)).
 Some only told in a short answer that they are interested but did not follow up, and 4 groups gave more detailed information and had a video meeting with us.
 In the end, the most convincing bid came from the Google Developer Group (GDG) IIIT Allahabad and we settled with them.